-A month has gone by since the last earnings report for A.O.
+It has been about a month since the last earnings report for A.O.
 Smith (AOS).
-Shares have lost about 3.3% in that time frame, underperforming the S&P 500.
+Shares have lost about 10.6% in that time frame, underperforming the S&P 500.

-A. O. Smith Q3 Earnings Miss Estimates, Decline Y/Y
+A. O. Smith Q4 Earnings and Revenues Miss, Down Y/Y

-A. O. Smith reported disappointing third-quarter 2019 results wherein both earnings and revenues lagged estimates.
+A. O. Smith reported disappointing fourth-quarter 2019 results wherein both earnings and revenues missed estimates.

 Inside the Headlines

-The company’s sales decreased 3.4% year over year to $728.2 million.
-The decline was primarily attributable to fall of sales in China.
-Also, the figure missed the Zacks Consensus Estimate of $757 million.
+The company’s fourth-quarter net sales decreased 7.6% year over year to $750.9 million.
+The decline was primarily attributable to lower sales in China.
+Also, the figure missed the Zacks Consensus Estimate of $777 million.

 A.O.
-Smith’s sales in North America (comprising U.S. and Canadian water heaters and boilers) increased 5.7% year over year to $514.6 million.
-Higher sales volumes of water heater and boiler products in the United States proved beneficial for the segment.
+Smith’s sales in North America (comprising U.S. and Canadian water heaters and boilers) inched up 0.2% year over year to $523.1 million.
+The segment’s results benefited from higher sales volumes of water treatment products and contribution from its Water-Right acquisition, partially offset by lower sales volume of boiler products.

-Quarterly sales in Rest of the World (including China, India and Europe) were down 20% year over year to $220.3 million.
-The decline was primarily attributable to soft consumer demand and above normal channel inventory levels, particularly in China.
+Quarterly sales in Rest of World (including China, India and Europe) fell 21.3% year over year to $234.3 million.
+The decline was primarily attributable to soft consumer demand and above normal channel inventory levels, as well as a higher mix of mid-price products.

-In first nine months of 2019, A.O.
-Smith repurchased around 4.9 million shares for $230 million.
-At the end of the quarter, the company had approximately 4.1 million shares remaining under the existing discretionary repurchase authority.
+In 2019, A.O.
+Smith repurchased around 6.1 million shares for $287.7 million.
+At the end of the quarter, the company had approximately 3 million shares remaining under the existing discretionary repurchase authority.

 How Have Estimates Been Moving Since Then?

 Currently, A.O.
-Smith has a nice Growth Score of B, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Smith has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise A.O.
-Smith has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, A.O.
+Smith has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report